 Second, because academic research is bundled with teaching, it is unusually geographically disaggregated for an innovative industry.
 Unlike the private sector, where the Bay area can become a focal point for all ambitious tech workers, in the current university system its not really possible for agglomerations of research talent to grow without bound.
 As soon as they outstrip the population of undergraduate students, hiring of faculty slows (and this anti-clustering effect might be exacerbated by the reluctance of elite universities to expand their undergraduate enrolment).
 The fact that academia gets along ok despite being so geographically diffuse suggests that a more diffuse workforce in other industries may not pose much of a problem for innovation.

 But I think academia also exposes the big unknown in this pivot to remote work: how do social connections form in the absence of proximity?
 As discussed in “An example of successful innovation by distributed teams: academia”, most academics appear to form their initial collaborative partnerships with some kind of face-to-face interaction.
 In fully 65% of non-local collaborations, initial contact was made while collaborators were colleagues or had an advisor-advisee relationship.
 In other words, these relationships were formed under conditions of sustained proximity.
 Some of the studies discussed in “Why proximity matters: who you know” and “Innovation at the Office” also find that proximity helps people form initial contacts (which can then be productively maintained at distance).
+And the article “Local learning” finds evidence that the role of local proximity for exposing us to new ideas may have actually increased (though I have a slightly different interpretation).
 As noted above, proximity seems especially good at helping people meet who don’t otherwise work in the same field, and so might not find out about each other otherwise.

 But it doesn’t follow that a lack of proximity will necessarily lead to static (or eroding) social networks.
 The fact is, until quite recently, proximity was basically the only way to meet (I guess excepting pen pals?).
 The growth of the internet has led to the development of new online social spaces.
 Think twitter, metaverse, gather, (World of Warcraft?) and even just improved search tools that let us discover other people’s work (who we can then cold-email).
 We know next to nothing about how well these spaces work to connect geographically distant people and existing work using data that predates the current era isn’t that informative.